poeticoding/yolo_example/README.md

   model: {:system, "YOLO_MODEL"}
 ```

-* `:python` is the path of your python 3.6 executable
+* `:python` is the path of your python3.6 executable
 * `:detect_script` is the path of the [`detect.py`](python_scripts/detect.py) script.
 * just leave `:model` set to `{:system, "YOLO_MODEL"}` - it will load the model name from the `YOLO_MODEL` environment variable.